Volkswagen CC

-The Volkswagen CC, originally marketed as the Volkswagen Passat CC in its first generation, is a variant of the Volkswagen Passat that trades headroom and cargo space for a coupé-like profile and sweeping roofline.
+The Volkswagen CC, initially sold as the Volkswagen Passat CC, is a car built by German marque Volkswagen from 2008 to 2016.
+It is a variant of the Volkswagen Passat that trades headroom and cargo space for a coupé-like profile and sweeping roofline.
 The CC debuted in January 2008, at the North American International Auto Show in Detroit and was discontinued after the 2017 model year.

 Volkswagen said the name CC stands for Comfort Coupe, recognizing its combination of a coupe-like profile with four rather than two doors.
 While based on the Passat, and sharing its wheelbase, the CC is 27 mm longer, 50 mm lower, and 36 mm wider than the Passat.

 While the CC has been replaced by the Arteon in most markets, the latter vehicle retains the CC nameplate in China.

 Market launch

 At its launch in 2008, Volkswagen forecast 300,000 sales over a period of seven years.
 The automaker expected that 60% of these sales (about 26,000 units per year) will come from the market of the United States.
 In China, the CC was released by FAW-Volkswagen on July 15, 2010, and was available in 1.8TSI and 2.0TSI trims.

 Compared to other midsize sedans in the marketplace, the 2013 Volkswagen CC was evaluated by Edmunds as "attractive and higher quality alternative ... though its smallish backseat and trunk may be deal-breakers ... [and] the sport tuned suspension is on the firm side."
 Automotive journalists describe the CC sedan's ride as "nearly sports car firm, with every bump and undulation sent directly to your backside."